-If I become incapable of giving or withholding informed consent for ment health treatment, my wishes are: I CONSENT TO THE FOLLOWING MENTAL HEALTH TREATMENTS: (May include types and dosage of medications, short- term inpatient treatment, a preferred provider or facility, transport to a provider or facility, convulsive treatment or alternative outpatient treatments.) racinty, convenient or antennance companions treatment
+If I become incapable of giving or withholding informed consent for mental health treatment, my wishes are: I CONSENT TO THE FOLLOWING MENTAL HEALTH TREATMENTS: (May include types and dosage of medications, shortterm inpatient treatment, a preferred provider or facility, transport to a provider or facility, convulsive treatment or alternative outpatient treatments.)

-I DO NOT CONSENT TO THE FOLLOWING MENTAL HEALTH TREATMENT: (Consider including your reasons, such as past adverse reaction, allergies or misdiagnosis.
+I DO NOT CONSENT TO THE FOLLOWING MENTAL HEALTH

+TREATMENT: (Consider including your reasons, such as past adverse reaction, allergies or misdiagnosis.
 Be aware that a person may be treated without consent if the person is held pursuant to civil commitment law.)

-ADDITIONAL INFORMATION ABOUT MY MENTAL HEALTH TREATMENT NEEDS: (Consider including mental or physical health history, dietary requirements, religious concerns, people to notify and other matters of importance.)
-YOU MUST SIGN AND DATE HERE FOR THIS DECLARATION TO BE EFFECTIVE: Signature and Date:
+ADDITIONAL INFORMATION ABOUT MY MENTAL HEALTH

+TREATMENT NEEDS: (Consider including mental or physical health history, dietary requirements, religious concerns, people to notify and other matters of importance.)

+YOU MUST SIGN AND DATE HERE FOR THIS DECLARATION TO BE EFFECTIVE:

+Signature and Date: